MortezaPr/Extended-Hanoi/README.md

 ## Controls

 In manual mode, you can move through the steps using the "Next" button.
 You can pause and resume the game using the respective buttons.
-In both modes, you can reset the game using the "Reset" button, and you can end the game with the "Final" button.
+In both modes, you can reset the game using the "Reset" button, and you can see the end of the puzzle with the "Final" button.

 ## Built With